-In Palmer Illinois, if you drive onto the bridge and stop strange things can happen.
+In Palmer Illinois, if you drive onto the bridge and stop, strange things can happen.
 If you look out your review mirror, you may see a woman, or a young girl, hanging by a rope.
-They sentenced her to death in the 1800’s for being a witch.
+They sentenced her to death in the 1800s for being a witch.
 If you stay too long, your car will not start.

 3. The Train Tracks by Moon Point Cemetery

 Moon Point Cemetery in Streator, Illinois has hauntings of its own.
-I am not here to talk about the cemetery, but the train tracks beside the road leading to the cemetery.
+I am not here to talk about the cemetery but about the train tracks beside the road leading to the cemetery.
 Here, there is a tale to tell.
 This urban legend story gives us a warning.
 If you are in the Moon Point Cemetery when a train passes by, you become trapped there.
 How?
 The legend states that your car will die and not start until the train has passed through.

 4. The Albino Tracks

 Do you know the urban legends about kids dying on railroad tracks?
-If you stop on the tracks and turn your car off it will mysteriously move you off the tracks to safety.
+If you stop on the tracks and turn your car off, it will mysteriously move you off the tracks to safety.
 Here is a twist to that tale.

 The train tracks are off Rentchler Road between Belleville and Mascoutah, Illinois.
 There are a few stories.
 One is about a group of children from a nearby farm taking the horse and wagon out for a joy ride.
 When they were crossing the train tracks, they saw the train approaching.
 The wagon was caught on the tracks and… well, you know the rest.

 The story that makes more sense has to do with albino twins.
-They were born in the 1800’s on a local farm near the train tracks and Rentchler train station.
-Many people did not understand albinism, the folks saw their births as supernatural.
+They were born in the 1800s on a local farm near the train tracks and Rentchler train station.
+Many people did not understand albinism.
+The folks saw their births as supernatural.
 The residents of the area became sick, and they blamed the twins.